apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

     a1.sources.source1.kafka.consumer.ssl.truststore.location=/path/to/truststore.jks
     a1.sources.source1.kafka.consumer.ssl.truststore.password=<password to access the truststore>

-Specyfing the truststore is optional here, the global truststore can be used instead.
+Specifying the truststore is optional here, the global truststore can be used instead.
 For more details about the global SSL setup, see the `SSL/TLS support`_ section.

 Note: By default the property ``ssl.endpoint.identification.algorithm``